espaciomore/php-micro-mvc-fw-brugal/README.md

 Notes
 =====

-- controllers are the interface between your app and the users.
+- Controllers are the interface between your app and the users.
-- models are the data structures you need handle, use it to get data from a database or any other resource.
+- Models are the data structures you need handle, use it to get data from a database or any other resource.
-- views represent your app design and they can be defined by one or more templates.
+- Views represent your app design and they can be defined by one or more templates.